aot-gtm-team/documentation/docs/README.md

 # Docs folder

-This folder is the root folder of the GitHub pages web site.
+This folder is the root folder of this GitHub pages web site.

 {% include list.liquid all=true %}